 The third key piece which makes this whole for us is what’s considered valuable.
 For Value, we draw inspiration from companies like Netflix, who look at the total viewing time as their main KPI to evaluate if their audience finds their content valuable.
 Essentially, time is currency.
 You only have a finite amount, meaning if you choose to spend it in one place, you have less of it to spend elsewhere.
 For us, the average time people choose to spend reading conversations is a good measurement for the value they get out of it.

-Finally, we make sure these KPIs are substantiated through an additional layer of user validation.
+The final measurement in our principles of online safety is to make sure these KPIs are substantiated through an additional layer of user validation.
 Our Conversation Survey gathers feedback from users across our partner sites about the quality of conversations they are part of.
 Thousands of people help us improve our tools by participating in an in-conversation survey presented to them daily.

 Quality earns reach, building role models